With ‘One in a Million’, The Women of TWICE Finally Share Their Stories

 JYP Entertainment

-JIHYO is talking about TWICE's decision to renew their contracts with JYP Entertainment, a move that has made the group one of the longest-running and most successful in K-pop.
+When it was announced that TWICE would renew in 2022 (and again this year), the group became one of the longest-running and most successful in K-pop.
 But, as the girls make clear throughout the documentary, their longevity was never a given.

 Yet, as One in a Million makes clear, the group's contract negotiations were tumultuous.
-JIHYO's admission of guilt underlies a deeper decision: What if the girls didn't want to continue?
-"I was a holdout," JEONGYEON announces near the end of the film as she details how depression nearly pushed her out of the industry entirely.
+JIHYO' guilt underlies a deeper question: What if the girls didn't want to continue?

-I'm taken by these moments of candor because they're rare in K-pop documentaries.
 Of course, One in a Million is a billboard for the upcoming TWICE world tour, which is doing scores of dates in North America in 2026 – but it is also a chance for the members to show how, as they've matured, they've cut their own path.
 You can see this most clearly in three of the members' stories: CHAEYONG, as she details her artistic vision for her first album, JEONGYEON's breakdown, and JIHYO's challenge to juggle a high-stress job as a leader with a need to find herself creatively.

 It's a good thing that the girls are good at sharing their stories because few interviews with those in TWICE's orbit can clearly articulate why they have struck a cultural zeitgeist.
 Those who seem the most clueless are the American music industry personalities interviewed and used as PR machines.
 In one of the most cringe-worthy moments, a white male record exec says smugly, "When I think of TWICE, I think of 'love.'
 Their fans love them so much."
 The woman sitting next to him gasps.
 "Damn," she says breathlessly as if he dropped the hardest bar she's ever heard.

-Zach Sang, a talk show host who has never found an artist whose music he dislikes, sounds as if he's never heard more than one TWICE album when he claims they're unique because "they are different with every comeback, but still remain TWICE."
+Zach Sang, a talk show host who has never met an artist whose music he dislikes, sounds as if he's never heard more than one TWICE album when he claims they're unique because "they are different with every comeback, but still remain TWICE."

 Yet I would argue that TWICE's strength has been their consistency.
 Their sound — bright, effervescent pop with a capital P — has never changed.
 As they've matured, their music has also become more sophisticated.
 (Tracks like "I CAN'T STOP ME", released five years into their career, are a turning point) But they have always retained that bright, high-energy sound.
 This substance is primarily thanks to the architect of TWICE: Jin-young Park, better known as JYP.